Ichthys gas field

 The Ichthys gas field is a natural gas field located in the Timor Sea, off the northwestern coast of Australia.
 The field is located 220 km offshore Western Australia and 820 km southwest of Darwin, with an average water depth of approximately 250 m.
-It was discovered in 2000 and developed by Inpex in partnership with Total, Tokyo Gas, Osaka Gas, Chubu Electric Power, Toho Gas, Kansai Electric Power and CPC.
+It was discovered in 2000 and developed by Inpex in partnership with Total, Osaka Gas, JERA (a joint venture of Chubu Electric Power & TEPCO), Toho Gas, Kansai Electric Power and CPC.

 First Gas from the Ichthys field was achieved on 30 July 2018.
 The first condensate cargo was loaded on 1 October 2018, followed by the first LNG cargo on 22 October 2018 with the first LPG cargo planned for later in 2018.
 Production of LNG will be facilitated through an onshore liquefaction plant located at Bladin Point, near Darwin, which will be connected to the offshore Ichthys field by an 889 km subsea pipeline.
 The LNG plant has a nominal plant capacity of 8.9 million tonnes per annum (mtpa) which will be achieved through two LNG processing trains.

 It is one of the largest LNG giga-projects in the world, with an initial project cost of US$34 billion.
 However, this cost was subsequently increased to US$37 billion and it is the largest overseas project undertaken by a Japanese company.
 While the total cost of the Chevron-sponsored Gorgon project is higher, the Ichthys project is more expensive per tonne of production due to the great distance between the offshore field and the onshore terminal.
 The infrastructure is being constructed by a joint venture between JGC Corporation, KBR and Chiyoda Corporation, with technical contributions by Samsung Heavy Industries, General Electric, McDermott and other contractors.